spatie/form-backend-validation/README.md

 // Clear the error of the given field name or all errors on the given object form.errors.clear(key);

+// Returns an object containing fields based on the given array of field names form.only(keys);

 // Reset the values of the form to those passed to the constructor form.reset();